flipperdevices/flipperzero-firmware/documentation/RoadMap.md

 # Where we are (0.x.x branch)

 Our goal for 0.x.x branch is to build stable usable apps and API.
-First public release that we support in this branch is 0.43.1.
-Your device most likely came with this version.
+First public release in this branch is 0.43.1.
-You can develop applications but keep in mind that API is not final yet.

 ## What's already implemented

+**System and HAL**

+- Furi Core
+- Furi HAL
+- Loading applications from SD

 **Applications**